ALASdoo/alasdoo_com_v2/content/english/articles/what-does-a-rebranding-process-include-beside-a-new-logo.md

 draft: false
 title: 'What does a rebranding process include beside a new logo?'
 image: 'images/articles/rebranding-process.jpg'
+alt: "Two people using affinity mapping to organize colorful postits on the whiteboard."
 author: 'Tajana Somogyi'
 description: '' # meta description
 keywords: